davidcarboni/Flask-B3/README.md

 If your service needs to call other services, you'll need to add B3 headers to the outgoing request.
-This is called by passing in a dict of headers to be updated with B3 headers.
+Pass in a dict of your headers to be updated with B3 headers.
-This will generate the right headers for a new span in the trace:
+This will generate the right B3 values for a new span in the trace:

     add_request_headers(header_values)